 Young people are likely to continue to head to cities to develop their careers and have fun.
 The number of twenty-somethings in cities’ centres tripled in recent years.
 Today, young people comprise half of the city centre population.
 This is unlikely to change in the near future.

-There are several things that city leaders can do to support their areas’ economic and social recovery from the Coronavirus pandemic.
+There are several things that national and local government can do to support their areas’ economic and social recovery from the Coronavirus pandemic.

 As the lockdown in response to the Coronavirus pandemic varies across the country, Centre for Cities tracks the recovery of high streets in Britain's cities and large towns.